pleonova/pleonova.github.io/_posts/2018-08-03-visualization-tableau.md

 ---
-title: "Introduction to Data Analysis and Visual Design with Tableau + Video"
+title: "Introduction to Data Analysis and Visual Design with Tableau"
 date: 2018-08-03
 tags: [Visualizations, Tableau, Talks, Tutorials]
 excerpt: "A talk I gave about visualizaions in Tableau, including resources."